YatharthKelkar/Google-Transalte-Clone/README.md

 <h2>🚀 Introduction</h2>

-Welcome to the Google Translate Clone!
+Welcome to the Translator!
 This project is a fully functional translation web application that mimics the core features of Google Translate, allowing users to translate text between multiple languages instantly.
 Built with modern web technologies, this clone provides a seamless and intuitive experience for users who need real-time language translation.

 <h2>🎯 Features</h2>